openstack-archive/fuel-web/docs/develop/ostf_contributors_guide.rst

                         " Duration 3 min - 60 min"),
         "cleanup_path": "fuel_health.cleanup",
         "deployment_tags": ['additional_components'],
-        "exclusive_testsets": []
+        "exclusive_testsets": [],
+        "available_since_release": "2015.2-6.1",
         }

 Take note of each field in the profile, along with acceptable values.

-  - test_runs_ordering_priority is a field responsible for setting the priority in which the test set will be displayed, for example, if you set "6" for sanity tests and "3" for smoke tests, smoke test set will be displayed first on the HealthCheck tab;
+  - test_runs_ordering_priority is a field responsible for setting the priority in which the test set will be displayed.
+For example, if you set "6" for sanity tests and "3" for smoke tests, smoke test set will be displayed first on the HealthCheck tab;
   - id is just the unique id of a test set;